royward/pseudo-double/README.md

 #### Files

-pseudo_float.h: file to include to access the C functionality.
+**pseudo_float.h**: file to include to access the C functionality.
 Some of the basic functions are provided by inline functions.

-pseudo_float.c: Add this into your project.
+**pseudo_float.c**: Add this into your project.
 This includes the functionality not provided by pseudo_float.h

 ### C++